Fantasy Basel - The Swiss Comic Con

 Alternate universe Fantasy Basel - The Swiss Comic Con

-For three days, the Swiss city of Basel became a mecca for Swiss comic and science fiction fans who came in their thousands to be a part of the second Fantasy Basel event.
+For three days, the Swiss city of Basel became a mecca for Swiss comic and science fiction fans who came in the thousands to be a part of the second Fantasy Basel event.

 Video games, virtual reality, film screenings, cosplay competitions and live artists – 50,000 square metres were dedicated to entertaining fantasy lovers.
 Several video games made their Swiss premiere before sales began.
 A highlight was the biggest-ever Star Wars backdrop in Switzerland featuring more than 80 storm troopers.
 Cosplayers from Switzerland and abroad, dressed as their favourite characters from manga, anime, comics, film or computer games, battled for top spots in competitions.